ButterSus/Kiwi/README.md

-# Kiwi - a language for describing datapack
+# Kiwi - a datapack description language

 Kiwi is a language for describing Minecraft datapack, built with a focus on syntax, based on Python.